introgreek/introgreek.github.io/docs/textbook/02-substantives-and-adjectives/nouns-overview.md

 **Declension** can *also* refer to *groups* of nouns that share similar ending patterns to reflect those different cases and numbers.
 There are **three** major declensions, each with subsections:

 * The **alpha/eta declension** (also called **first declension**) exhibits a large number of alphas and/or etas in its endings and includes feminine and masculine nouns.
-Subsections of this declension include short alpha, long alpha, and eta variants.
+Subsections of this declension include long feminine, short feminine, and masculine variants.
 * The **omicron declension** (also called **second declension**) exhibits a large number of omicrons in its endings and includes nouns of all three genders.
 * The **consonant declension** (also called **third declension**) exhibits wide variety in its endings and includes nouns of all three genders.